More Daily Active

 Instead of depending on the information your employees enter in a sheet, automatic time mapping data relies on workers’ activity.

 The best option for teams who want a fast, easy setup in just a few minutes.
 No tricky setup, added technical equipment, or involvement from your IT team.
-Your data is safely stored on industry-leading AWS infrastructure using the latest security standards.
+Your data is safely stored on industry-leading Google Cloud infrastructure using the latest security standards.

 Wanting to store your data on your own servers?
 Our on-premise solution is for teams who don’t mind a little extra technical effort and have the IT team to pull it off.
 Your company provides the servers, we use them to store our data.